 Termites

-Terminix has become synonymous with termite termination for good reason.
+Terminix has practically become synonymous with termite elimination – and for good reason.
 E.L.
-Bruce, who manufactured hardwood floors in the 1920s, founded a research laboratory to specifically design an insecticide to combat the termites infesting his floors.
+Bruce, a hardwood flooring manufacturer in the 1920s, actually helped found Terminix by commissioning a research lab to create a termite insecticide (after termites ravaged his floors).
+Today, termites remain a core specialty for Terminix.

 Subterranean termites are the most common threat and will nest in the soil beneath a home, traveling upward to feed on a home’s wood structure.
 A well-organized Subterranean termite colony can have more than a million hungry workers chewing up over 100 pounds of wood per year.
 Formosan termites (also known as Dampwood termites) are very similar to their Subterranean cousins but are found in more humid states like Hawaii and across the Southeast.
 Drywood termites infest from above and choose to nest in any type of wood, including dry lumber like the wood in a home and will infest virtually any part of a home from attics to walls to furniture.